 IS IT POSSIBLE TO CONTRACT OUT OF THE NEW ACT, AND SHORTEN OR LENGTHEN LIMITATION PERIODS?

 The new Limitation Act does not expressly allow parties to contract out of the Act.
 The validity of provisions that attempt to shorten or lengthen time periods for litigation remains uncertain.
 It is likely that shorter limitation periods will only be permissible between sophisticated business parties, each bargaining with equal power.

 That being said, contracts that set down a shorter (or longer) limitation period should be reviewed and potentially redrafted to better permit alteration of a time period for dispute resolution.

 The following are of particular importance to insurance companies and companies affected by insurance issues:

-- Strategic litigation decisions: financial institutions may be better able to have statute-barred claims dismissed at an early stage.
+- Strategic litigation decisions and opportunities: defendants may be better able to have statute-barred claims dismissed at an early stage.
 Standard choice-of-law clauses should also be reconsidered in light of the tight BC limitation period: it may be more desirable to sue or be sued elsewhere.

-- Given the tight limitation period, financial institutions will wish to review all systems for limitation period alerts and starting litigation on all debt files.
+- Given the tight limitation periods, insurers and other companies will wish to review all systems for limitation period alerts and starting litigation.
 If in doubt, sue.